SecN4j/Deceptnet/README.md

 # DeceptNet: A Honeypot-Based Threat Detection & Attacker Behavior Analysis Lab
 > A honeypot-based threat detection lab built to capture, detect, and analyze attacker behavior using real open-source security tools.

+## Why I Built This Project
+As a cybersecurity engineering student, I wanted to move beyond theoretical concepts and gain practical experience with the technologies used by security professionals.

+I built DeceptNet to create a realistic security lab where I could safely simulate cyberattacks, capture malicious activity, and analyze attacker behavior using open-source security tools.
+The project allowed me to integrate a complete defensive monitoring pipeline—from attack simulation and honeypot deployment to log collection, SIEM correlation, and behavioral analysis.

+Beyond learning how to configure tools such as Cowrie, Suricata, Wazuh, and Filebeat, my goal was to understand how security events are generated, correlated, and investigated in a real-world environment.
+This project also strengthened my skills in Linux administration, network security, log analysis, Python scripting, and detection engineering.

 ## Architecture

 ![DeceptNet Architecture](diagram.png)

+Kali performs simulated attacks against the Cowrie honeypot.
+Cowrie generates logs that are forwarded by Filebeat to Wazuh.
+Suricata monitors network traffic independently and sends alerts to Wazuh.
+Wazuh correlates both data sources while Python scripts analyze the captured attacker behavior.

 ## Tools Used